yochaigal/cairn/resources/frequently-asked-questions.md

  **Barry**: _"Uh...
 That sounds like a plan, I guess.
 Yes, let's do it!"_

  **Why didn't Barry need to save in order to successfully wrap the rope around the tree?**
  On a turn, a PC can attempt any action; a **save** is only required if one of the conditions listed above are met.
 It seemed reasonable that **Barry** would be able to make a mad dash around the tree (which was only a few feet away) with the rope without much danger.
-Had he tried to run close to the **Nightmare** or done something equally uncertain or dangerous, he would have been required to **save**.
+Had he tried to run close to the **Blood Elk** or done something equally uncertain or dangerous, he would have been required to **save**.

 </details>